barberboy/dom-elements/README.md

 DOM4 Elements
 =============

-DOM4 Elements is a polyfill that allows you to use the new `.query` and `.queryAll` methods newly added to [DOM Level 4]. `queryAll` returns an instance of the new [Elements class] which extends Array, allowing you to use map, reduce, filter, forEach, and the like on the returned elements.
+DOM4 Elements is a polyfill that allows you to use the `.query` and `.queryAll` methods newly added to [DOM Level 4]. `queryAll` returns an instance of the new [Elements class] which extends Array, allowing you to use map, reduce, filter, forEach, and the like on the returned elements.